quaderno/quaderno-ruby/README.md

  Quaderno::Contact.find(id) #=> Quaderno::Contact
 ```

-will return the contact with the id passed ass parameter.
+will return the contact with the id passed as parameter.

 ### Creating a new contact
 ```ruby